Randolph–Macon College: Academics

-The college currently offers bachelor's degrees, though the institution has announced plans to provide a Master of Science in physician's assistant studies with the first cohort of students entering in 2021–2022.
+The institution began providing a master of science program in physician's assistant studies in 2023.

-The student-faculty ratio is 12:1.

-Calendar

-Randolph–Macon operates on a 4-1-4 academic calendar.
-This allows for two four-month semesters (fall and spring) with a one-month term in January to split up the semesters.
-During the January Term (colloquially called "J-Term"), students are afforded the opportunity to take intensive study courses on the Randolph–Macon campus, travel the globe as part of a study-abroad course, or participate in professional internships in their field(s) of study and interest.

-Four-year degree guarantee

-In 2011, Randolph–Macon announced a four-year degree guarantee program.
-The college guarantees that entering freshmen will graduate in four calendar years and, if qualifying students are not able to meet that requirement, then Randolph–Macon College will waive tuition costs for the courses that the student needs to complete their degree.

 Facilities

-Randolph–Macon College has over 60 academic, administrative, athletic, and residential buildings on its campus of 116 acre located in the heart of Ashland, Virginia.
+Randolph-Macon College has over 65 academic, administrative, athletic, and residential buildings on its campus of 116 acre located in the heart of Ashland, Virginia.
 The oldest building is Washington-Franklin Hall, built in 1872, soon after the college moved to Ashland from Boydton.
 It was the first brick building in Ashland, and its construction was funded by the students.
 Renovated in 1987, Washington-Franklin Hall now houses the history department.
 Pace-Armistead Hall was built in 1876 (renovated 1997) and originally housed the chemistry department.
-Today, it is home to the studio art department, including the Flippo Art Gallery.
+Today, it is home to the studio art department.
 The original Duncan Methodist Church was built in 1879 and was renovated to include classrooms and offices for the music and arts departments.
 All three buildings are listed on the National Register of Historic Places, and collectively they make up "Historic Campus."

-Copley Science Center is the largest academic building on campus.
-The biology, chemistry, physics/astrophysics, environmental studies, computer science, and mathematics departments are all located in Copley.
-Copley Science Center was built as an extension of Smithey Hall, which today houses the psychology department.
+Copley Science Center is the largest academic building on campus, and is connected to Macon Brock, Jr. Hall.
+Together, they house programs in biology, chemistry, physics/astrophysics, engineering, environmental studies, computer science, cybersecurity, psychology, behavioral neuroscience, data science and mathematics.
 Just north of Copley is Keeble Observatory, which includes a 12" Cassegrain reflector optical telescope, and two radio telescopes.
+Randolph-Macon has been repeatedly featured on Princeton Review's "Best Science Lab Facilities" list.

-Randolph–Macon has one main library: McGraw-Page Library.
-Formerly, the library was located in Peele Hall, which is now the main administrative building on-campus and includes the Copy Center, Registrar's Office, Human Resources, provost, dean of students, and the president.
+Randolph-Macon has one main library: McGraw-Page Library.
+Formerly, the library was located in Peele Hall, which is now the main administrative building on-campus.